mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

 - Your thesis or dissertation is a single author document.
-The purpose of this document is to demonstrate that you can create such a document by yourself with only guidance from your advisors.
+The purpose of this document is to demonstrate that you can create such a document by yourself with only guidance from your advisors and peers.
 In essence, you write every single sentence and produce every single figure and no one else would write any sentences.
 - If your thesis or dissertation includes one or more papers that have co-authorship, then you have to explain clearly in the thesis or dissertation what your individual contributions are.
 The CRediT_ system is a helpful